stefan-hoeck/idris2-ilex/README.md

 so the first entry matches a single comma and converts it to a `Comma0` value.
 The same goes for the line break character.

-Cell tokens are a bit more involved: We one or more (`plus`) printable characters (`dot`) that are also not commas (`&& not ','`) and convert them to a `Cell0` token.
+Cell tokens are a bit more involved: We expect one or more (`plus`) printable characters (`dot`) that are also not commas (`&& not ','`) and convert them to a `Cell0` token.
 Please note that `Txt` converts a `ByteString`, so we use `toString` to convert it correctly.

 ### Additional Cell Types

-While our first example already demonstrate how we can tokenize a very basic language, one could argue that the same could be achieved just by using `lines` and `split` from `Data.String`.
+While our first example already demonstrates how we can tokenize a very basic language, one could argue that something similar could be achieved just by using functions `lines` and `split` from `Data.String`.
 Therefore, we are going to enhance our lexer in several ways.

-First, we'd like to support boolean literal (`"true"` and `"false"`).
+First, we'd like to support boolean literals (`"true"` and `"false"`).
 Next, we'd like to support positive and negative integer literals.
 And finally, we'd like to be able to not only read data with Unix-style line breaks, but also ASCII sequences from other